powerhousepro69/videoinfox/readme.md

-# Videoinfox v3.9.03
+# Videoinfox v3.9.10

 ## *Where Video Play is a Clipboard Copy Away*
 <br />

 ### 100% Linux Shell Script.
 Videoinfox is one file under one megabyte.

 #### Find local Video Files fast, immediately play and get info on.
 Download Videos effortlessly and auto play.

-#### Add URL's to The Default Download list on the fly without leaving your gui or starting up Videoinfox.
+#### Watch videos with (default) ffplay, mpv or any video player.

-#### Add URL's to Unlimited User Set Lists on the fly without leaving your gui or starting up Videoinfox.
+#### Add URL's to unlimited User Set Lists on the fly without leaving your gui or starting up Videoinfox.

 #### Download all your video url lists with Videoinfox's Yt-dlp integration including a Download Queue.
 <br />